dennisppaul/umgebung/README.md

 ## Why *Umgebung*?

-well, *Umgebung* is actually imitating [Processing.org](https://processing.org) quite bluntly ;)
+well, *Umgebung* is actually imitating [Processing.org](https://processing.org) quite bluntly ;) or a compliment to the original [Processing.org](https://processing.org) project, or a token of respect.

-this project aims to supply a framework that allows writing applications that more or less look like original [Processing.org](https://processing.org) sketches. note the character of this project is that features will be added as they are needed. it might partly replicate but not fully emulate the original [Processing.org](https://processing.org) environment.
+this project aims to supply a framework that allows writing applications that more or less look like original [Processing.org](https://processing.org) sketches.

 *Umgebung* may also function as a statement on what is good and valuable about the [Processing.org](https://processing.org) *idiom* while at the same time suggesting disconnecting it from one specific group, application or project … maybe a bit like markdown in that sense.

-see [DOCUMENTATION](documentation/DOCUMENTATION.md) for usage information and [examples](https://github.com/dennisppaul/umgebung-examples) for applications.

-some relevant *Umgebung* repositories are:

-- [Umgebung](https://github.com/dennisppaul/umgebung) :: this repository, containing the *Umgebung* library
-- [Umgebung Example](https://github.com/dennisppaul/umgebung-examples) :: a repository containing all the examples
-- [Umgebung Libraries](https://github.com/dennisppaul/umgebung-libraries) :: a repository containing some libraries ( e.g Dear ImGui ) to extend *Umgebung*
-- [Umgebung Arduino](https://github.com/dennisppaul/umgebung-arduino) :: an ( experimental ) *board definition* to run *Umgebung* applications from Arduino IDE or `arduino-cli`

 *Umgebung* is yet another programming environment for designers, makers, and artists. so why does it exist? and why not use [Processing.org](https://processing.org), [OpenFrameworks](https://openframeworks.cc), [Cinder](https://libcinder.org) or any of the other frameworks out there?